vidabin/Shorts-Clipping-tool/README.md

 ### 🤖 AI Viral Highlight Detection (6 AI Providers)

-The core intelligence of VIDABIN.
+The core intelligence of VIDABIN-Shorts clipper.
 Your chosen AI model reads the entire video transcript and identifies the most viral-worthy moments using a **5-signal composite ranking**:

 | Signal | What It Detects |
 |--------|----------------|